tjx666/vscode-classic-experience/README.md

 ![screenshot](https://github.com/tjx666/vscode-classic-experience/blob/main/assets/screenshot.png?raw=true)

+If you enjoy this extension, please consider giving it a [star ⭐](https://github.com/tjx666/vscode-classic-experience), and share it on [X (Twitter)](https://twitter.com/intent/tweet?text=Check%20out%20this%20awesome%20VSCode%20extension%20for%20Cursor%20that%20restores%20familiar%20keybindings!%20https://github.com/tjx666/vscode-classic-experience).
+Thank you 🌹

 ## Features

 Seamlessly restore the familiar VSCode keybindings in Cursor with a single installation.
 This extension brings back the keyboard shortcuts you know and love, enhancing your coding experience without any additional configuration.